Four Resources to Use Ahead of President's Day

 “For me, as an individual citizen, I have not only the right to vote, but the requirement to vote.” – Terrence Roberts, one of the students that integrated Little Rock Central High School in 1957.
 When we study presidents and government around the world, it’s helpful to plan a conversation about voting.
 Who has the right to vote?
 Why do we vote?
 This video is a great way to introduce the subject to students.
 Watch Roberts speak about his experience in the fight for civil equality and voting rights.

 Free lesson plans crafted for middle and high school humanities teachers that examine the nature of citizenship, religious freedom, and equality in a democracy using primary source documents.
 In this exchange of letters, America's first president makes a bold statement about the nature of citizenship in a democracy.
 How much power do leaders have to define a nation's values?

 Facing History offers online and in-person professional development year-round.
-In the Memphis area?
-Join us March 21, 2013, for a free, day-long workshop exploring Eleanor Roosevelt and the Universal Declaration of Human Rights (UDHR), a document that, as Eleanor explained, “sets standards and puts things down for which we want to strive.”
-It was Eleanor Roosevelt’s hope that the UDHR would be comparable to the Declaration of the Rights of Man and the United States Bill of Rights.
+In the New England area?
+Join us October 17, 2013, for a day-long workshop "Creating Global Citizens: The Common Core & the Universal Declaration of Human Rights.
+The workshop will explore the document that Eleanor Roosevelt hoped would be comparable to the Declaration of the Rights of Man and the United States Bill of Rights.

 Facing History's Julia Rappaport edited this article.
 For questions or tips on how you’re using Facing History in your classroom, email her at Julia_Rappaport@facing.org.